h2oai/h2o-3/README.md

 ### 4.1.
 Before building

-Building `h2o` requires a properly set up Python environment and the following packages:
+Building `h2o` requires a properly set up R environment with [required packages](#InstallRPackagesInUnix) and Python environment with the following packages:

 ```
 grip
 colorama